timrichardson/zoho_crm_package/README.md

 If, say, you are using .com.au (Australian hosting) then use the .com.au version of Zoho URLs.
 For example, the Zoho Developer Console becomes https://accounts.zoho.com.au/developerconsole

+When constructing the connector object, pass hosting = ".COM" or ".AU" .COM is the default.
+The other geographies are not tested.

 Read more about Multi DC: https://www.zoho.com/crm/developer/docs/api/v2/multi-dc.html When using self-clients for Australia, make the request of accounts.zoho.com.au succeeds.
 This is contrary to Zoho's documentation